Video shows vicious attack of Asian American woman in NYC

 “If you see someone being attacked, do whatever you can,” he said.
 “Make noise.
 Call out what’s happening.
 Go and try and help.
 Immediately call for help.
 Call 911.
 This is something where we all have to be part of the solution.
 We can’t just stand back and watch a heinous act happening.”

+Mayoral candidate Andrew Yang, the son of Taiwanese immigrants, said the victim “could easily have been my mother.”
+He too criticized the bystanders, saying their inaction was “exactly the opposite of what we need here in New York City.”

-The attack comes amid a national spike in anti-Asian hate crimes, and happened just weeks after a mass shooting in Atlanta that left eight people dead, six of them women of Asian descent.
+The attack comes amid a national spike in anti-Asian hate crimes, and happened just weeks aftera mass shooting in Atlanta that left eight people dead, six of them women of Asian descent.
 The surge in violence has been linked in part to misplaced blame for the coronavirus and former President Donald Trump’s use of racially charged terms like “Chinese virus.”

-The NYPD said there have been 33 hate crimes with an Asian victim so far this year, news outlets reported.
+This year in New York City there have been 33 hate crimes with an Asian victim as of Sunday, police said.
+There were 11 such attacks by the same time last year.

+On Friday, in the same neighborhood as Monday’s attack, a 65-year-old Asian American woman was accosted by a man waving an unknown object and shouting anti-Asian insults.
+A 48-year-old man was arrested the next day and charged with menacing.
+He is not suspected in Monday’s attack.

-The woman was hospitalized with serious injuries.
-She was in stable condition on Tuesday, a hospital spokesperson said.
+The woman attacked Monday was hospitalized with serious injuries.
+She was discharged Tuesday evening, a hospital spokesperson said.
+Her name has not been released.

-According to video footage of the New York City assault, the two people who appeared to be security guards walked into the frame and one of them closed the building door as the woman was on the ground.
+According to video footage of the assault Monday, two people who appeared to be security guards walked into the frame and one of them closed the building door as the woman was on the ground.

 The head of the union representing building workers disputed allegations that the door staff failed to act.
 He said the union has information that they called for help immediately.